xiix0/scam/README.md

-Every cloud engenders not a storm.
+Kiss me, Kate, we will be married o' Sunday.
-		-- William Shakespeare, "Henry VI"
+		-- William Shakespeare, "The Taming of the Shrew"